-Our Reasonable Country of Origin Inquiry entailed surveying all direct suppliers of materials and components worldwide, which is approximately 900 suppliers.
-This year, we required suppliers to use the EICC Form CMRT, and specifically required version 4.0 or newer form.
-This requires substantially more effort, but provides substantially more information, particularly on smelters.
-Despite the additional effort required by the CMRT, particularly on smelters, we again received responses from more than 85% of our worldwide suppliers, based on our total supplier spending.
-Most of these suppliers provided data at a supplier company level or divisional level relative to the supplier, rather than based on the part number that the supplier provides to us.
+Our Reasonable Country of Origin Inquiry entailed surveying all direct suppliers of materials and components worldwide that were identified through our compliance process, which was about 1,500 suppliers.
+In 2020, we continued to require suppliers to use the CMRT, and specifically required version 6.01 or newer form.
+We received responses from more than 90% of our total supplier spend.
+Most of these suppliers provided data at a supplier company level or divisional level relative to the supplier, rather than based on the part number that the supplier provided to us.

-We rely on our direct suppliers to provide us with information about the source of 3TG contained in their materials or components.
-Our direct suppliers similarly rely upon information provided by their suppliers.
+We relied on our direct suppliers to provide us with information about the source of 3TG contained in their materials or components.
+Our direct suppliers similarly relied upon information provided by their suppliers.
 We reviewed the supplier responses against criteria developed by our conflict minerals team to determine which required further investigation.
 The criteria included incomplete responses, inconsistencies within the data reported by suppliers, and responses inconsistent with the 3TG analysis of our engineers.
-In such instances, we have worked directly with the suppliers in an effort to secure revised responses.
+In such instances, we worked directly with the suppliers in an effort to secure revised responses.

 None of our direct suppliers reported that their products contain 3TG originating from a smelter that supports armed groups in a Covered Country.
-Three hundred twelve of our suppliers identified a smelter facility, of which 288 are unique smelters that are certified as Conflict Free by the CFSI, a significant increase from 27 last year.
-The remainder of our direct suppliers either indicated that they did not source minerals from Covered Countries or that their parts and components are DRC conflict undeterminable, as defined in the Rule.
-Many of our suppliers indicated that they had experienced an improved response rate from their lower tier suppliers to their requests for information as the conflict minerals law and its requirements have become better known and understood, and their responses now encompass 50% or more of their supply chain.
+Our suppliers identified approximately 530 different smelter facilities, all of which were certified as Conflict Free by the RMI.
+A small number of our direct suppliers either indicated that they did not source minerals from Covered Countries or that their parts and components are DRC conflict undeterminable.
+Like in prior years, many of our suppliers indicated that they had experienced an improved response rate from their lower tier suppliers to their requests for information as the conflict minerals law and its requirements have become better known and understood.
+Notwithstanding, many of our suppliers stated that their parts and components are DRC conflict undeterminable, as defined in the Rule.
+Based on this, likewise we consider our products to be DRC conflict undeterminable.